 People who know me, know I am passionate about Apple products and photography.
 Most of the time those two passions overlap.
-I do slight post processing of my photos using Adobe Lightroom on the iMac and sometimes my iPad, because I always have it on my, I also do a lot of iPhone 4 photography.
+I do slight post processing of my photos using Adobe Lightroom on the iMac and sometimes my iPad, because I always have it on me, I also do a lot of iPhone 4 photography.
 If you know me well, you also know I have Type 1 diabetes.
-While people are often curious about my photography and computer equipment, very few care to ask about my diabetes kit.
+While people are often curious about my photography and computer equipment very few people care to ask about my diabetes kit.

-Over the years, my go-bags have varied, but generally start their lives off as camera bags.
+Over the years, my go-bags have varied, but generally, start their lives off as camera bags.
 I find the “messenger” style works best for me.
-Partly because camera bags are more, you know, manly, than man purses; and partly because they have lots of little compartments for all our little things we need to have on hand.
+Partly because camera bags are more, you know, manly, than man purses; and partly because they have lots of little compartments for all the little things we need to have on hand.

 Will’s post got me thinking about my solution to this problem which co-incidentally invokes a camera bag.
 While my first motivation for buying the Kata KT D-3N1-10 Sling/Backpack was to have an easy to use sling style bag to hold my camera equipment, the purchase also solved my diabetes "go-bag" problem.
 The Kata model I purchased has just enough space to hold my D40 and a few lenses.
 There is a slot in the back for a notebook or, in my case, and iPad 2.
 Smaller side pockets hold cables and adapters for dumping photos from memory cards or displaying iPad content on a larger screen.